rsx-electrical/STM32-ethernet/Joao-notes-2024-25.md

 lwIP TCP/IP Stack:
- lwIP is a lightweight TCP/IP stack that handles IP, ARP, ICMP (e.g., ping), UDP, TCP, DHCP (if enabled), and more.
+ lwIP is a lightweight TCP/IP stack that handles IP, ARP, ICMP (e.g., ping), UDP, TCP, DHCP (if enabled) (all of these are transport layer protocols), and more.
 It provides the core network protocols that let your board communicate over Ethernet.

 FreeRTOS Integration: